-Choose a SAFE, SOUND, SECURE and RELIABLE Qualified Intermediary
+Choose a SAFE, SECURE and RELIABLE Qualified Intermediary

-The 1031 Exchange Qualified Intermediary (often referred to in the real estate industry as a 1031 Exchange Accommodator or 1031 Exchange Facilitator) is a crucial part of any successful 1031 Exchange transaction.
+1031 Exchange Qualified Intermediaries (often referred to in the real estate industry as 1031 Exchange Accommodators or 1031 Exchange Facilitators) are a crucial part of any successful 1031 Exchange transaction.
 You should therefore exercise significant care when evaluating and selecting your Qualified Intermediary because of the critical role the company will play in the administration of your 1031 Exchange transaction.
 (See article entitled "Qualified Intermediaries Are Not Created Equal.")

 The purpose of this article is to assist you, as a potential Exchangor, in developing an understanding of the due diligence issues that should be evaluated in selecting your 1031 Exchange Qualified Intermediary.
 The due diligence process should never be taken lightly.
 The one thing that we have learned over time is that it does not matter how large or small the Qualified Intermediary is, but how well the "QI" is managed.